MINI Countryman hybrid interior & comfort

 Unlike MINIs of old, the speedometer is mounted directly in front of you, flanked by a slim rev counter.
 The fuel gauge takes the form of an LED strip to the right of the dashboard and warning lights shine on the speedometer if a fault arises.

 Generally, the instruments are clear and easily understood, although some of the minor controls – those on the steering wheel, for example – may take a while to get used to.

 Equipment, options and accessories

-The hybrid version of the Countryman comes in just one trim level, Cooper S, which is the highest specification in the range.
+You can choose from three different style grades for the Countryman hybrid – Classic, Sport or Exclusive – but the equipment grade is essentially the same as the Cooper S, which is the highest specification in the range.
 So it comes with plenty of goodies, from all the chrome detailing dotted around the body to its 17-inch alloy wheels, the engine scoop on the bonnet and all the luxuries inside.

 Infotainment, apps & sat nav

 Standard kit includes the MINI Visual Boost radio, with a 6.5-inch infotainment screen, complete with displays that show you how the plug-in hybrid system is operating even more clearly.
 Apple CarPlay, Bluetooth and DAB digital radio are all also standard.